Find child care you can trust.

 Child Care Subsidies – Eligibility Overview

-For all subsidized child care, a family must meet at least one of these conditions.
+For all subsidized child care, a family must meet at least one of each of these conditions regarding income and need:

 • Family is income eligible;

-• Family is experiencing homelessness or seeking permanent housing; or
+• Family is experiencing homelessness (as defined in section 11434(a)(2) of the McKinney-Vento Homeless Assistance Act) or seeking permanent housing; or

 • Family has children who are recipients of child protective services, or are identified as at risk of being abused, neglected, or exploited.